- For whom is this program designed?

 Most importantly, you'll need to set aside time to do your coursework.
 This program is challenging.
 In an online course, you should expect to spend as much time as you'd spend in the classroom for an on-campus course, plus time for reading, projects, group work and other assignments. [return to top]

 Courses at New England Tech are 10-weeks long, with four terms offered per year, starting in January, April, July, and October. [return to top]

 To complete your degree requirements in the shortest possible time, you should take two courses per term, as outlined in the prescribed curriculum.
 For a typical 6-term curriculum, a student may complete the requirements in as little as 18 months. [return to top]

 NEIT is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
 Accreditation by NECHE is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
 Some academic departments have specialized professional accreditations in addition to accreditation by NECHE.
 For more information on accreditation, see NEIT’s catalog. [return to top]

 Transfer credit for appropriate courses taken at accredited institutions will be considered for courses in which the student has earned a B or above.
-An official transcript from the other institution must be received before the end of the first week of the quarter for transfer credit to be granted for courses to be taken during that quarter.
+An official transcript from the other institution must be received before the end of the first week of the term for transfer credit to be granted for courses to be taken during that term.

 Students may transfer no more than 12 credits (three courses). [return to top]